iRoachie/slack-github-actions/README.md

 It does a few things:

-- Lets us know when a status check didn't succeed (failure or cancel)
+- Lets us know when a status check didn't succeed
 - If all jobs were successful, we'll send a message at the end

+> Note that the status variable is omitted here.

 ```yaml
 name: Test